 Resources for Mentorship and Advice

 Before you start: do some self exploration and information inventory of careers beyond academia that might be a good fit for your skills and interests.
 Not sure what skills you acquired during your PhD that are transferrable?
 Consult the Grad SkillScan table to find out.
 Use this handy guide by Graduate Career Services and consult their career guide for example CVs and resumes.
-Many educational and practical offerings are scheduled to address the essential core competencies.
+Many educational and practical offerings are scheduled at the graduate school to address the essential core competencies.
 If you are in a STEM field we highly recommend you complete the ScienceCareers my IDP and read this Molecular Cell paper on how to discuss your IDP with your advisor.
 Have you not yet chosen a PhD advisor?
 An ASBMB writer shares some advice and how to avoid the most common pitfalls.

 Additional online sites can help with this phase of career exploration: